cam39porter/thesis/deliverables/project-proposal.md

 > The *raw persistent storage layer* is responsible for storing all of the raw data from the various sources listed above.

-* This layer consists of many physical data sets in variety of data sources.
+* This layer consists of many physical datasets in a variety of data sources.
 These data sources could include *S3*, *MySQL*, and/or *Mongo*.
 These can be local or cloud hosted.

 * This collection of data is an asset on its own.